motine/sta/README.md

 A template must have at least one file which is named after the template's name (with extension `.c`).
 This file will then be renamed from `TEMPLATE_NAME.c` to `PROJECT_NAME.c`.
-Optionally, there can be a `gcc.opts` file.
-This file is evaluated in the bash (yes it may contain shell substitutions) and added to arguments when running `gcc`.
+There must be a `sta.build.cmd` file.
+The contained (shell) command is evaluated when `sta build` is called.
+The project's name (given when calling new) will be set as an environment variable named `PROJECT`.

 **Updates**
 The templates are kept under `~/.sta/templates/*`.
 If one calls `sta update` (while having internet), the latest version of templates is pulled from `http://github.com/motine/sta`.